Non-Commutative Gauge Theory at the Beach: Introduction

-In \cite{Bittleston:2020hfv} two of the authors argued that $4d$ Chern-Simons descriptions of $2d$ integrable models \cite{Costello:2019tri,Vicedo:2019dej,Delduc:2019whp} could be understood as symmetry reductions of twistorial holomorphic Chern-Simons descriptions of $4d$ integrable models \cite{Witten:2003nn,Costello:2021bah}.
-This linked the $4d$ Chern-Simons programme to a conjecture of Ward that all integrable partial differential equations arise as symmetry reductions of the self-dual Yang-Mills equations \cite{Ward:1985gz,Mason:1991rf}.
-Our $5d$ non-commutative Chern-Simons theory on correspondence does not fit directly into this framework, since it's not a symmetry reduction of holomorphic Chern-Simons theory.
-Of course, it's natural to expect it should instead reduce from a $6d$ non-commutative Chern-Simons theory \cite{Strachan:1992em,Strachan:1996gx,Bu:2022iak}.
-A variant of the Ward conjecture, that all integrable models should arise as symmetry reductions of twistorial theories, therefore seems plausible.
+In \cite{Bittleston:2020hfv}, two of the authors argued that $4d$ Chern--Simons descriptions of $2d$ integrable models~\cite{Costello:2019tri,Delduc:2019whp,Vicedo:2019dej} could be understood as symmetry reductions of twistorial holomorphic Chern--Simons descriptions of $4d$ integrable models \cite{Costello:2021bah, Witten:2003nn}.
+This linked the $4d$ Chern--Simons programme to a~conjecture of Ward that all integrable partial differential equations arise as symmetry reductions of the self-dual Yang--Mills equations \cite{Mason:1991rf, Ward:1985gz}.
+Our $5d$ non-commutative Chern--Simons theory on correspondence does not fit directly into this framework, since it is not a~symmetry reduction of holomorphic Chern--Simons theory.
+Of course, it is natural to expect it should instead reduce from a $6d$ non-commutative Chern--Simons theory \cite{Bu:2022iak, Strachan:1992em,Strachan:1996gx}.
+A~variant of the Ward conjecture, that all integrable models should arise as symmetry reductions of twistorial theories, therefore seems plausible.

 On the other hand, the KdV equation certainly arises as a symmetry reduction of the KP equation.
-It may therefore seem natural to seek a non-commutative deformation of $4d$ Chern-Simons theory.
-This is misguided: in the domain of $4d$ Chern-Simons any bivector would have a component pointing in either a topological or anti-holomorphic direction, and translations in these directions are trivial in BRST cohomology.
-Vertices involving a derivative along one of these directions can always be eliminated by a field redefinition, potentially at the cost of introducing higher order vertices.
+It may therefore seem natural to seek a non-commutative deformation of $4d$ Chern--Simons theory.
+This is misguided: in the domain of $4d$ Chern--Simons, any bivector would have a component pointing in either a topological or anti-holomorphic direction, and translations in these directions are trivial in BRST cohomology.
+Vertices involving a~derivative along one of these directions can always be eliminated by a field redefinition, potentially at the cost of introducing higher-order vertices.
 The correspondence space of $\bbR^{1,2}$ evades this since it has two holomorphic directions.
-Nevertheless, it would be very interesting to understand how to recover a $4d$ Chern-Simons description of KdV by symmetry reduction.
+Nevertheless, it would be very interesting to understand how to recover a $4d$ Chern--Simons description of KdV by symmetry reduction.